updated October 23, 2018

 CUNY has defined categories to identify how courses are taught.
 Properly identifying instruction mode for a course in CUNYfirst provides students with a clear understanding of the extent to which technology is used in a course, including whether scheduled face-to-face time is replaced by online work.
 Each of your courses should be identified using one of the following codes:

-- Web-Enhanced.
-No scheduled class meetings are replaced, but some of the course content and assignments, as well as required or optional activities, are online.
-If your course is completely in person, but you require your students to submit assignments through Blackboard, to set up and maintain a blog, to collaborate in a wiki, etc., your class should be designated as web-enhanced.
+- Web-enhanced: No scheduled class meetings are replaced, but some of the course content and assignments, as well as required or optional activities, are online.

 Instruction Mode is assigned at the department level.
 If your course is not accurately coded, please consult with your department chair or with the person who enters your department schedule into CUNYfirst.
 To quickly access a list of online, hybrid, or web-enhanced courses at Queens College, visit http://courses.qc.cuny.edu, click on the Schedule tab, and select the mode of instruction you’d like to see.